Permutation Entropy for the Characterization of the Attractive Hamiltonian Mean-Field Model: Permutation Entropy and Statistical Complexity

 Finally, the permutation entropy is the Shannon entropy of the probability distribution $\rho(\pi)$, which measures uncertainty or information content characterizing the probability distribution of ordinal patterns in a time series.
 Here, we use the normalized permutation entropy as~\cite{Pessa2021}

-so that $0\leq H \leq 1$, where $H\simeq0$ suggests that there exists a predominant pattern, indicating more predictable data or a somewhat regular dynamics; and $H\simeq1$ indicating a greater uncertainty or disorder in the time series.
+so that $0\leq H \leq 1$, where $H\simeq0$ suggests that there exists a predominant pattern, indicating more predictable data or a somewhat regular dynamics (e.g. monochromatic series); and $H\simeq1$ indicating a greater uncertainty or disorder in the time series (e.g. white noise).

-On the other hand, the complexity-entropy plane was introduced by \citet{Rosso2007} to distinguish between chaotic and stochastic time series.
+On the other hand, the complexity-entropy plane was used by \citet{Rosso2007} as a framework to distinguish between chaotic and stochastic time series.
 It is based on the statistical complexity measure proposed by \citet{lopezruiz1995}, given by

 where $U=1/d!$ is the uniform distribution for all possible sequences $\pi$, $D_\text{max}$ is a normalization constant, and $D(\rho,U)$ is the extensive Jensen-Shannon divergence \cite{Martin2006} given by